Skip to main content

 5. Enroll in Medicaid

-For many, commercial health insurance is still too costly to afford.
-In that case, Medicaid may be a viable option.
-Premiums, deductibles, and copays are low or nonexistent depending on income.
-Each state provides a website that explains eligibility requirements, the enrollment process, and additional information that may be helpful.
+For many, commercial insurance coverage is still too costly to afford.
+In that case, government-funded insurance programs like Medicaid may be a viable option.
+Premiums, deductibles, and copays are low or nonexistent depending on financial need.
+Each state provides a website that explains eligibility criteria, the enrollment process, and additional information that may be helpful.

 6. Ask a healthcare professional for medical advice about other drugs